vincevince1006/personal-site/my_collections/_projects/sba-portal.md

 callout: I helped make the SBIR-STTR grant management software easier for businesses and federal agencies to track their dollar amounts, solicit funding opportunities, and visualize the success of their grants and awards.

 summary: |
     In 2021, the total amount distributed was around **$4 Billion** from over **6,000 awards**.
 This application manages the collection and display of award data to help businesses see their overall project funding and track commercialization.
 This same data is then reported to Congress to lobby for additional program funding.
+noted-successes: |
+    Federal users now complete annual reports **more efficiently and before the imposed deadlines,** showing an improvement since the system's modernization.
+Help desk requests from firms trying to find their data in the UI have dropped significantly as well.
+Users **now focus on figuring out the right data to upload** rather than struggling with the upload process itself - a marked reduction in complexity.
 process:
     - phase: Discovery
       description: |